cafeibit/Hadoop-Spark-Data-Engineering/README.md

          2) How to store intermediate results of shuffle
          3) How to pull data from shuffle

-* How to optimize Spark?
+* How to optimize Spark

   * Spark tuning is more complicated, but it can be roughly divided into three aspects: